 The town that Diocletian ruled wasn’t actually Split but Solin (called Salona back in the day), located three miles inland from Split.
 Solin has impressive ruins of an amphitheater and many sarcophagi; it can be easily reached by city bus #1.

-Sibenik is less crowded than most of Croatia’s coastal cities, and it’s a great place to sit back and relax, soaking up the sun and exploring the cobblestone streets.
+Sibenik is less crowded than most of Croatia’s coastal cities, and it’s a great place to sit back and relax, soak up the sun and explore the cobblestone streets.
 The Krka River meets the Adriatic Sea in Sibenik’s bay, and this mix of fresh and salt water is the perfect environment for shellfish.
 Try the area’s famous buzara sauce, which features white wine and loads of paprika, over mussels.
-The restaurant Konoba Dalmatino serves an intensely flavorful buzara sauce.
+The restaurant Konoba Dalmatino serves an intensely flavorful version.

-The city is on a peninsula—turquoise waters surrounding it on three sides—and the famous Sea Organ, which plays its haunting tune all night and day, is an unique combination of engineering and artistry: organ pipes were built into the seaside promenade and are played by the waves of the Adriatic Sea.
+The city is on a peninsula—-turquoise waters surround it on three sides—-and the famous Sea Organ, which plays its haunting tune all night and day, is a unique combination of engineering and artistry: organ pipes were built into the seaside promenade and are played by the waves of the Adriatic Sea.
 Sunset is a great time to visit the Sea Organ; people gather to celebrate the coming of night, illuminated by a series of lights built into the promenade, swirling their designs in time with the organ.

 The Istrian peninsula comprises the northern portion of Croatia’s coast.
 It was part of Italy until the end of WWII, and the town of Rovinj, where the foundations of seaside homes plunge straight into the waves, is immediately reminiscent of Venice, Italy.
 Venice is a three-hour drive away and Trieste is less than two hours, and much of the Istrian peninsula, including Rovinj, is bilingual.
 Rovinj’s Old Town, located on what was an island until a land bridge was built, is something of an art colony.
 Painters and illustrators are a regular sight along the web of romantic cobblestone streets.